rouault/llvm-project-deluge/README.md

 operation (as seen in LLVM IR) is checked against the capability.
 Fil-C has no `unsafe` escape hatch of any kind.

-What is it not?
-It's not production-tested.
-There are probably things I've missed.
-It's slow (I haven't done any optimizations yet).
-And, it has no ABI compatibility with classic C or C++.

 ## Requirements

 Fil-C only works on Linux/X86_64.